spryker/spryker-docs/docs/pbc/all/request-for-quote/use-cases-request-for-quote-processes.md

 * Notify customers about the processing of their RFQs through, for example, email with provided estimated delivery dates.
 * Notify merchants about new or updated RFQ through, for example, email.

-## Use Case 2: Marketplace customers must create separate carts and RFQs for each merchant
+## Use case 2: Marketplace customers must create separate carts and RFQs for each merchant

 In Marketplace, if customers have several items from different merchants in their cart, they have to send an RFQ for each item separately.
 This means they have to create separate carts for products from different merchants they want to request quotes from.